 Placement can be voluntary or it can take place at your current workplace, depending on your circumstances.

 - Certificate III level learners are required to complete at least 160 hours of placement.

 - Diploma level learners must complete a minimum of 280 hours of placement (or 160 hours if they already have a prior Certificate III qualification)

 A Gowrie Victoria Assessor will visit you throughout the duration of your qualification to assess your workplace skills.
 Should you require assistance with finding placement, please contact us.

 Australian Apprenticeships (traineeships) are the best way to combine training and employment for employees wanting to achieve nationally recognised qualification.

 A traineeship is a signed agreement between an employer and an employee in which the trainee agrees to learn the skills needed for a particular occupation or trade.
 Traineeships are available to anyone of working age, including school-leavers and those re-entering the workforce, and do not require any entry qualifications.

 Gowrie Victoria supports employees wanting to undertake a traineeship whilst employed in the early childhood services.
 For more information about traineeships visit the Australian Apprenticeship website.

 If you would like further information or require any assistance contact us today.

 Registered training organisations are audited by their relevant registering body on a regular basis.
-To view Gowrie Victoria’s most recent audit report, click here.
+To view our latest audit report: click here.